AttractionsDay TripsGardensKeukenhof

 The park also contains a collection of around 100 outdoor artwork sculptures in a wide variety of styles.

-There are café/restaurant facilities at each pavilion with outdoor terrace seating.
 There are many benches placed throughout the park where you can sit down and take a break.
-Free WiFi is available.
+Free WiFi is available around the pavilions.

 miffy palyground